radiorabe/actions/README.md

 ### Ansible Collections

-We have workflows for testing Ansible collectionis on GitHub Actions and for releasing your Ansible collections to [Galaxy](https://galaxy.ansible.com).
+We have workflows for testing Ansible collections on GitHub Actions and for releasing your Ansible collections to [Galaxy](https://galaxy.ansible.com).

 #### Ansible Collections: Release